Welcome to Paul Peng [aka Penguin]'s world.

 A shower of streamers erupt from the tesla coil

-Tesla coils are arguably the most famous high voltage generation device.
+Tesla coils are arguably the most famous high voltage generation devices.

 Pulse Energy